-- Demonstrate, differentiate and integrate, according to the highest professional standards, a full and comprehensive understanding of mental health, mental illness and disorder, and the counselor’s role in the systemic and individual healing process.
+- Students will demonstrate, differentiate, and integrate, an understanding of mental health, mental illness and disorder, and the counselor’s role in the systemic and individual healing process.

-- Demonstrate and integrate the unique dynamics of trauma, traumatic stress and trauma-related disorders into the full spectrum of counseling education, research, practice and treatment.
+- Students will understand the unique dynamics of trauma and the importance or trauma-informed research, practice and treatment.

-- Demonstrate competency in crisis counseling and debriefing skills in accordance to the profession’s best practice standards.
+- Students will demonstrate competency in crisis counseling and debriefing skills in accordance to the profession’s best practice standards.

 The above goals and objectives are consistent with the standards set forth by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), the National Board for Certified Counselors, and the Pennsylvania Department of State Bureau of Professional and Occupational Affairs.